Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 Tech-Based Business Ideas

-What It Takes to Have more success in Tech Entrepreneurship
+What It Takes to Succeed in Tech Entrepreneurship

-- Technical Skills – You don’t need a degree, but expertise in coding, networking, or troubleshooting is important.
+• Technical Skills – You don’t need a degree, but expertise in coding, networking, or troubleshooting is necessary.

 💡 Pro Tip: Start with local clients (small businesses, elderly communities, schools) and grow your business through word-of-mouth.

-The industry is getting more video, which means tech entrepreneurs have endless opportunities.
+The world is getting more tech, which means tech entrepreneurs have endless opportunities.
 Whether you’re fixing WiFi, building apps, or teaching people how to use their devices, there’s always a market for tech expertise.

 Each of these business ideas—make brewing, fitness entrepreneurship, and tech services—offers exciting opportunities for growth.
-The metric for assessing the value of growth is choosing a business that aligns with your skills, passion, and market demand.
+The pivotal to success is choosing a business that aligns with your skills, passion, and market demand.

-No matter which path you choose, remember: entrepreneurship is about toughness, ability to change, and a willingness to learn.
-Whether you’re designing with skill the perfect beer, coaching clients to their best selves, or solving tech mysteries, success comes from taking action.
+No matter which path you choose, remember: entrepreneurship is about resilience, adaptability, and a willingness to learn.
+Whether you’re crafting the perfect beer, coaching clients to their best selves, or solving tech mysteries, success comes from taking action.

 FAQs About Starting a Business